mafifafm/pxt-microbit/docs/projects/step-counter.md

 ## {Step 7}

 Let's test your code!
-Press the white **SHAKE** button on the micro:bit on-screen simulator, or move your cursor quickly back and forth over the simulator.
-Do you see the number of steps increasing on the micro:bit?  ⭐ Great job! ⭐
+Press the white **SHAKE** button on the Ragga on-screen simulator, or move your cursor quickly back and forth over the simulator.
+Do you see the number of steps increasing on the Ragga?  ⭐ Great job! ⭐

 ## {Step 8}

 If you have a @boardname@ device, connect it to your computer and click the ``|Download|`` button.
 Follow the instructions to transfer your code onto the @boardname@.
-Once your code has been downloaded, attach your micro:bit to a battery pack and put in your sock.
+Once your code has been downloaded, attach your Ragga to a battery pack and put in your sock.
 Walk around.
-Is the micro:bit counting your steps?
+Is the Ragga counting your steps?

 ## {Step 9}

-Go further - you may notice the micro:bit can't count as fast you might run.
-That's because there is a delay while the micro:bit is displaying numbers.
+Go further - you may notice the Ragga can't count as fast you might run.
+That's because there is a delay while the Ragga is displaying numbers.
 To correct for this, click on the Hint to see an alternate solution.
 Learn more about how the @boardname@ acccelerometer works by watching [this video](https://youtu.be/byngcwjO51U).

 ```blocks
 let steps = 0